Robert Berdella: Search warrant

-On the afternoon of Bryson's escape, Berdella was arrested on charges pertaining to the sexual assault of Christopher Bryson.
+On the afternoon of Bryson's escape, Berdella was arrested on charges related to the sexual assault of Christopher Bryson.
 He declined to allow officers inside his home, but the earlier requested warrant to search Berdella's property was drafted, and the officers gained access to the property the same day.
 Corroborating Bryson's claims of having been restrained and tortured in a second-floor bedroom, investigators discovered the bedroom on the second floor had burnt ropes attached to the posts at the foot of the bed.
 Also in the room was an electrical transformer plugged into a wall, with wires leading to the bed.
-A metal tray containing syringes, small bottles apparently containing prescription drugs, swabs, and eye drops were also close to the bed.
+A metal tray containing syringes, small bottles apparently containing prescription drugs, swabs, and eye drops was also close to the bed.
 Also found in the room were a long iron pipe, various lengths of rope, and leather belts.
 Investigators also noted that posts on the bed had been extensively worn, suggesting that restraints had earlier been tied to them, and that the individual or individuals had struggled to free themselves.
 (Note: Investigators had until 07:30 on April 3 to compile sufficient evidence to formulate either an arrest warrant, or a statement of probable cause to justify Berdella's continued incarceration.
 To persuade a judge to sign the statement of probable cause justifying the continued search of Berdella's house and his detainment, police had Bryson – still hospitalized – identify Berdella as his captor from a photographic array, while also listing the statutory crimes committed and provable in a courtroom, via listing the findings thus far at his house.
 Bail was denied for Berdella at this stage, and the search of his property continued under the supervision of a criminologist from the FBI's Kansas City office.)